Lebanon's coronavirus lockdown piles pressure on flagging currency

 Since the government declared a medical emergency on March 15, Lebanon's cash-strapped banks have limited their services to critical imports and paying out salaries in local currency while opening only a handful of branches.

-The pound currency has since tumbled about 15%, trading as high as 2,850 pounds per dollar on Wednesday compared with about 2,500 before the shutdown, importers and currency dealers said.
+The pound has since tumbled about 15%, trading at around 2,850 pounds per dollar on Wednesday compared with about 2,500 before the shutdown, importers and currency dealers said.

 That is about 47% weaker than the official peg of 1,507.5 pounds to the dollar, a rate now available only to importers of wheat, medicine and fuel.